Jose Rizal's statue at Fort Santiago (Photo: Jove Moya)

 Cover Jose Rizal’s statue at Fort Santiago (Photo: Jove Moya)

-There are houses whose stories were tarnished by time and there are those that enjoy an indelible history.
-In this article, Tatler lists the houses that raised a hero
+There are houses whose stories were tarnished by time, and there are those that enjoy an indelible history.
+In this article, Tatler lists the houses that Dr Jose Rizal visited in his lifetime

 Tatler Asia